KDurimel/DNAlogy/README.md

 **Usage  — Input files format**

 FastGSEA takes two input files (one for sample, second one for universe).
-They have to be text files containing one international databank (ncbi, refseq, etc) **supported** identifiers (listed above) per line, for example:
+They have to be text files containing one international databank (ncbi, refseq, etc) from any **supported** identifiers (listed above) per line, for example:

 ```bash
 O55719